Grab those old bed sheets and turn them into amazing new creations with this great list of ways to repurpose old bedsheets!

 #12 Or maybe a skirt is more your style.

 #13 You can create simple wall art from pretty bed sheets.
 This tutorial is in Spanish (I think), but you can figure out the steps even if you don’t have Google Translate.

 #14 You could make throw pillows for your bed or sofa.

 #15 You can give your kids an awesome outdoor craft project.

-Do you have some awesome way of reusing old bed sheets?
+Do you have some awesome ways of reusing old bed sheets?
 Tell us below in the comments.
 If you’ve got a tutorial, feel free to share the link.
-Just learning how to sew?
-Trying to hone in on your skills.
-Check out the Craftsy online sewing classes.